f5devcentral/f5-velos-training/docs/velos_multitenancy.rst

 For the BX520 the default memory allocations for Recommended mode are shown below.

+..
+Note:: The BX520 blade has more CPUs than the table below outlines, but they are dedicated for F5OS and not available for tenant use.

 +---------------------+--------------------+--------------------------+-------------------+-----------------+
 | **Tenant Size**     | **Physical Cores** | **Logical Cores (vCPU)** | **Min Bytes RAM** | **RAM/vCPU**    |